Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Introduction

 \subsection{Organization}

 The rest of this paper is organized as follows.
 Section~\ref{Sec.
 Related Works} reviews related works, and Section~\ref{Sec.
-Methodology} details our mmFedMC algorithm.
+Methodology} details our MFedMC algorithm.
 We present our experiments and their corresponding results in Section~\ref{Sec.
 Experiment and Results}.
-Some discussion of the experimental results are given in Section~\ref{Sec.
-Discussion} and we summarize our conclusions and future works in Section~\ref{Sec.
+Finally, we summarize our conclusions and future work in Section~\ref{Sec.
 Conclusion}.